kelsey-ek/of7azure/GUIDE/Failover.md

 1) Create Persistent Volume with Azure Kubernetes Service.

 - From the PVC above, it uses managed-premium storageClass whose provisioner is kubernetes.io/**azure-disk**.
-So, it automatically generates **AzureDisk**(Persistant Volume) in Azure service.
+It automatically generates **AzureDisk**(Persistant Volume) in Azure service.

     <img src="./reference_images/disk01.PNG" title="disk01">

-- When you create a Pod using the PVC, **Disk state** changes from Unattached to Attached & **Owner VM** changes from --(none) to the VM where the Pod is running.
+- When you create a Pod using the PV, **Disk state** changes from Unattached to Attached & **Owner VM** changes from --(none) to the VM where the Pod is running.
 (Creating a Deployment which uses the PVC will be discussed in [1.3](#13-deployment-with-replicated-pods).

     <img src="./reference_images/disk02.PNG" title="disk02">